equinor/webviz-subsurface/webviz-subsurface.md

 Parameter values are extracted automatically from the `parameters.txt` files of the individual realizations of your given `ensembles`, using the `fmu-ensemble` library.

-?> The `observation_file` is a common (optional) file for all ensembles, which currently has to be made manually.
+?> The `observation_file` is a common (optional) file for all ensembles, which can be converted from e.g. ERT and ResInsight formats using the [fmuobs](https://equinor.github.io/subscript/scripts/fmuobs.html) script.
 [An example of the format can be found here](https://github.com/equinor/webviz-subsurface-testdata/blob/master/reek_history_match/share/observations/observations.yml).